roar109/bpmconsoleutil/README.md

 	stop-jboss	Stop the jboss as.
 ```

-This ant archive use only individual and simple task like copy, delete and use the ant-zip task.
+This ant archive use only individual and simple tasks like copy, delete and ant-zip.
 No extra stuff to complicate the life.